 Large pieces of food used as rat bait can be dragged off or out of a trap and consumed elsewhere.
 Make sure the bait fits on the platform provided with the trap.

 Rat attractants in small amounts attract rats, but in large amounts they repel rats.
 Most rat attractants are synthetic versions of “rat breath odor” that rats use to signal the safety of a food supply.
 Using too much of the rat attractant—or using commercial rat bait that has been allowed to dry out—will chase rats away from traps.

 To entice a rat to enter a trap, place bait underneath the bait platform as well as on it.
 It’s also useful to place bait just outside the trap, enticing the rat to step on the trap or go inside the trap to get more.

 To entice a rat to enter a “rat zapper,” place the bait to one side of the trap.
 Because of the placement of their eyes, rats have better vision of the bait when it is placed to the side of the trap than when it is put in the middle of the trap.

-If you have a problem with traps being set by vibrations without the rat inside, buy the Victor Rat Traps M326.
+If you have a problem with traps being triggered by vibrations without the rat inside, buy the Victor Rat Traps M326.
 It has a large bait tray that holds the bait in place until the rat is in the trap.